 Colonel Koenig’s military training includes the Combat Casualties and Humanitarian Missions Professional Postgraduate Course, Capability and Combat Development Course, Executive Skills Course, Joint Senior Medical Leaders Course, Medical Strategic Leadership Program (MSLP), Interagency Institute for Federal Health Care Executives, the Military Health System Leaders CAPSTONE Course and Senior Service College.

-His awards and decorations include the Legion of Merit (1OLC), Meritorious Service Medal (6 OLC), Army Commendation Medal, Army Achievement Medal (4 OLC), National Defense Service Medal with star device, Afghanistan Campaign Medal, Afghanistan Campaign Medal, Global War on Terrorism Service Medal, Humanitarian Service Medal, Armed Forces Reserve Medal, Army Service Ribbon, Air Assault Badge, and the 25th Infantry Division Combat Patch, and the German Armed Forces Proficiency Badge.
+His military awards and decorations include the Legion of Merit (1OLC), Meritorious Service Medal (5 OLC), Army Commendation Medal, Army Achievement Medal (4 OLC), National Defense Service Medal with star device, Afghanistan Campaign Medal, Afghanistan Campaign Medal, Global War on Terrorism Service Medal, Humanitarian Service Medal, Armed Forces Reserve Medal, Army Service Ribbon, Air Assault Badge, and the 25th Infantry Division Combat Patch, and the German Armed Forces Proficiency Badge.
 He has been awarded the Medical Research, Development, Test and Evaluation (8Z) designator, Capability Developer (7Y) designator and the Surgeon General’s “A” Proficiency Designator.
 Additionally, he has been inducted into the Order of Military Medical Merit.